microsoftgraph/msgraph-training-changenotifications/demos/02-subscription-management/README.md

 # Completed module: Manage notification subscriptions

 The version of the project in this directory reflects completing the tutorial up through [Manage notification subscriptions](../../tutorial/07_subscription-management.md).
-If you use this version of the project, you need to complete the rest of the tutorial starting at [Manage notification subscriptions](../../tutorial/08_deltaquery.md).
+If you use this version of the project, you need to complete the rest of the tutorial starting at [Query for changes](../../tutorial/08_deltaquery.md).

 > **Note:** It is assumed that you have already registered an application in the app registration portal as specified in [Register and grant consent to the application in Microsoft Graph](../../tutorial/02_create-app.md).
 You need to configure this version of the sample as follows:
 >